A survey of $\chi$-boundedness: Open problems

 \subsection{Algorithms}

 What about algorithms for all the $\chi$-boundedness theorems?
 For instance, we proved that graphs with no odd hole have chromatic number bounded by a function of their clique number, but can we find such a colouring in polynomial time?
-Finding an odd hole if there is one seems impossibly difficult (though it is not known to be NP-hard).
-But we observed in~\cite{oddholes} that there is a polynomial-time algorithm that will either find an odd hole or find a colouring (with the number of colours as in the theorem), in time independent of the clique number.
+There is now a poly-time algorithm to test if a graph has an odd hole~\cite{oddholetest}, but even without the use of that, we observed in~\cite{oddholes} that there is a poly-time algorithm that will either find an odd hole or find a clique and a colouring, with the number of colours at most doubly-exponential in the size of the clique, as in the theorem.
 It would be good to develop results like this for the other $\chi$-boundedness theorems.